 As a steward of public funds and the public trust, SSHRC is responsible for using resources wisely and effectively, and is accountable to the people of Canada.
-We are grateful for the government's unprecedented investment through recent federal budgets, including \$215 million for social sciences and humanities research over five years, and \$55 million per year onward, to be used in support of research excellence.
-SSHRC has also taken on an expanded leadership role in delivering interdisciplinary research programs on behalf of all three federal research granting agencies.
+We are grateful for the government's unprecedented investment through recent federal budgets: for entrusting SSHRC with \$215 million over five years for core programs and emergency measures, and \$55 million per year onward, and for expanding our leadership role in delivering interdisciplinary research programs on behalf of all three federal research granting agencies.

-Our plan for the next two years is firmly grounded in harnessing our strengths for the benefit of all Canadians: world-class research, a talented and diverse research community, strong partnerships across a range of sectors, and a never-wavering commitment to innovation.
-At the heart of our ability to achieve the objectives set out in this plan rests one critical resource: our dedicated staff.
+Our plan for the next four years is to harness our strengths for the benefit of all Canadians: worldclass research, a talented and diverse research community, effective collaboration with Canada's other research funders, strong partnerships across a range of sectors, and a never-wavering commitment to innovation.
+At the heart of our ability to achieve these objectives rests one critical resource: our dedicated staff.
 I am so very proud of their ingenuity, grit and flexibility in these challenging and complex times.
 On behalf of the senior leadership at SSHRC, I look forward to working with all of our colleagues to continue realizing our ambitions as agents of knowledge creation, knowledge sharing, and talent development in the public interest.